fmstacco/data-maturity-assessment/README.md

 ### Bugs Unfixed

 * JavaScript - When testing JavaScript through[JSHint](https://jshint.com/) the message "undefined variable" appeared for the **questions variable**.
-This happened because the questions variable is in a separate JavaScript file with the quiz questions.
+This happened because the const variable named questions is in a separate JavaScript file with the quiz questions.

     ![JavaScript Validator test result](./assets/images/readme/javascript-unfixed-bugs.jpg)

-* HTML  - In the output of the html appears a warning message about a blank title.
+* HTML  - In the output of the HTML appears a warning message about a blank title.
 This is because JavaScript adds the feedback message when the user finishes the quiz.

 ![HTML Bug unfixed](./assets/images/readme/html-bug-unfixed.png)